Nicolás Rivera

-Nicolás Andrés Rivera Faúndez (born 27 June 1998) is a Chilean footballer who plays as a left winger for Deportes Santa Cruz.
+Nicolás Andrés Rivera Faúndez (born 27 June 1998) is a Chilean footballer who plays as a left winger for Deportes Temuco.

 Club career

 Born in Pelarco, Chile, Rivera is a product of Rangers de Talca.
 He made his professional debut in the 1–1 away draw against Deportes Copiapó in the 2014–15 season, aged 16, and reached 100 official matches with them in June 2021.
 He spent eight seasons with Rangers until 2022.

 In 2023, Rivera signed with Coquimbo Unido in the Chilean Primera División.
 The next year, he switched to Magallanes.

 In January 2025, Rivera joined Deportes Santa Cruz.
+On 30 December, he signed with Deportes Temuco.